bricks81/BricksConfig/README.md

 ### Example

-This example will demonstrate the api that shouldn't change in future.
+This example will demonstrate the API that shouldn't change in future.

 ```php
 	// ...